jeremycherfas/user/pages/03.blog/170.dan-lepard-s-black-pepper-rye/item.md

     1 tsp dry yeast
     1½ tsp salt
     325 gm strong white flour
-    1 beaten egg and poppy sees, to finish.
+    1 beaten egg and poppy seeds, to finish.
 I used egg white only, and sesame seeds.

 The recipe says:
 > Put the coffee in a saucepan with half the rye flour (75g) and the pepper and seeds, whisk well, and heat until thick and just boiling.
 Remove from the heat, spoon into a mixing bowl and leave until warm.
 Add the yeast, mix well, add the remaining rye and white flours and salt and mix to a smooth dough.
 Cover, leave for ten minutes then knead the dough for ten seconds on a lightly oiled worktop.
 Cover, repeat twice more at ten minute intervals then leave for 30 minutes.
 Line a baking tray with non-stick baking parchment.
 Using a little flour pat the dough out into a 20cm square then roll up tightly.
 Place the dough seam side down on the tray, cover with a cloth and leave to rise for 45 minutes.
 Egg wash the top, cut 6 diagonal slashes across the top, sprinkle with poppyseeds and bake at 230°C/fan 210°C/450°F/gas 8 for 40 minutes.